pandeyz/reactjs-news-app/README.md

 # reactjs-news-app
-react js demo news app
+React js demo news app

 Follow these steps to run this app: